 Windsor Castle

-Windsor Castle is not just one of my favourites, The Queen herself makes no secret of the fact it is one of the homes she loves best.
+Windsor Castle is not just one of my favourites, The late Queen Elizabeth II herself mades no secret of the fact it is one of the homes she loved best.
 Located outside London, Windsor easily accessed by train or car – although the traffic can be quite heavy at times.
 Windsor is the largest and oldest inhabited castle in the world and there is so much to see here.
 From the beautiful grounds to the castle itself, Queen Mary’s doll house and St George’s Chapel, you could easily spend the best part of a day here.

 Highclere Castle